 Techniques of Systematic Desensitization

-- Hierarchy of fears: Create a list of feared situations, ranked from least to most anxiety-provoking
+- Hierarchy of fears: Rank the most feared situations from least to most anxiety-provoking.

 Rational Emotive Behavior Therapy (REBT)

-Rational Emotive Behavior Therapy focuses on identifying and changing irrational beliefs that lead to emotional and behavioral issues.
+Rational Emotive Behavior Therapy changes irrational beliefs to improve emotions and behavior.
 By challenging these beliefs, individuals can develop healthier thought patterns and behaviors.

 Techniques of REBT